opportunity-searcher/opportunity-searcher.github.io/index.md

 The edit profile page is only available to admins who have clicked on a specific profile to edit.
 This page allows admins to change information associated with the profile using a form

 <img src="doc/edit-profile.png">

+# User Reviews

+"Overall format easy to use and fill out.
+After the finishing of the profile, wish it automatically took me to the Companies or Other Profiles page.
+Very clear to use and worked well."

+"website is pretty cool, great idea to serve for finding UH students jobs.
+Main issues were that it didn’t seem too compatible with iOS, I couldn’t upload a picture to the image box and instructions weren’t quite clear there.
+Also, homepage format for iOS made text boxes very narrow and hard to read.
+Other than that, cool concept."